markrynbeek/fusiondemo/README.md

-This project demonstrates a small Spring Boot REST service, using a Fusion server in the background.
+This project demonstrates a small Spring Boot REST service relying on a Fusion server in the background.
 The project was set up using Spring Initializr.

 Technology stack:
   - RESTful web services
-  - Sprint (Boot)
+  - Spring (Boot)
   - Tomcat
   - Fusion server
+  - Maven

-See the Maven pom.xml file for dependencies.
+Library summary (see also Maven pom.xml file for dependency details):
+        spring-boot-starter-actuator
+        spring-boot-starter-web
+        spring-boot-devtools
+        spring-boot-starter-test
+        springfox-swagger2
+        springfox-swagger-ui
+        json

 Building the service
 --------------------
-This is a Maven build:
+This is a Maven build set up.
  - command line: use "mvn clean install" to build and test the project.
  - IDE: open the project (pom file) and build the project there.
 Default is for Intellij.